 The SF Bay is very safe, there has never been a fatal shark attack inside the SF Bay.
 Also salinity and pollution keeps Great White Sharks away.
 Less than 1% of Great White Shark detections in one study were found to have been within the Bay.
 Sharks are very territorial and like their specific feeding areas.
 They don't wander to feed much.

 What time of day it is:

-Avoid overcast days and night time.
-Don't splash, Great White Sharks first use auditory senses, they then use sight as they get closer to prey within ~150ft, they will test bite you if they can't get a sense of you.
+Avoid dawn and dusk.
+These are prime hunting times for sharks.
+Don't splash, Great White Sharks first use auditory senses, they then use sight as they get closer to prey within ~150ft.
 Sharks have excellent vision.

 What time of year it is:

 This is the biggest driver of a potential incident with humans

 March to Early August is OK, Great White Sharks have migrated away from SF.

 August to February is when Great White Sharks are in the area.
 However the population is not that large, it is estimated that there are only 219 in all of the Central and North California coast (2011 study).
 This estimated was recently found to be low.
 New estimates believe there may be greater than 2,000 Great White Sharks in the general California area (2014 study).
 The California government states a wide range between a few hundred and greater than 3,000.
 The variance is generally because of different statistical methods.

 There are great seasonality charts available based on sensor tag data and research of the sharks.
 You can see the Great White Sharks are gone in May and back in November.
 I've posted the by month charts below.
 Here are the sources (*5)

 To summarize my findings, if you are looking to go into the water in SF, and are nervous about Great White Sharks.
 Don't go out from late August to early February when there will be the most Great White Sharks around.
 You can go out March, April (maybe Late April) until Early August and should have very little chance of running into a Great White Shark (maybe even Mid August).
 The reason for this is the migratory patterns of Great White Sharks.